ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 # ActiveLogin.Authentication.BankId

-ActiveLogin.Authentication enables an application to support Swedish BankID (svenskt BankID) authentication and signing in .NET.
+ActiveLogin.Authentication enables an application to support Swedish BankID (svenskt BankID) authentication, signing, payments, phone authentication, phone signing and digital ID card verification in .NET.

-The most common scenbario is to use Active Login for BankID auth/login, so most of the concepts will be described from that perspective.
-We've designed sign to follow the same patterns and amke sure we can share things like certificate handling etc.
+The most common scenario is to use Active Login for BankID auth/login, so most of the concepts will be described from that perspective.
+We've designed the other features to follow the same patterns and make sure we can share things like certificate handling etc.

 ## Table of contents